swagger-api/swagger-ui/README.md

 Swagger UI
 ==========

 Swagger UI is part of [Swagger](http://swagger.wordnik.com/) project.
+The Swagger project allows you to produce, visualize and consume your OWN RESTful services.
+No proxy or 3rd party services required.
+Do it your own way.

 Swagger UI is a dependency-free collection of HTML, Javascript, and CSS assets that dynamically generate beautiful documentation and sandbox from a [Swagger-compliant](https://github.com/wordnik/swagger-core/wiki) API.
 Because Swagger UI has no